Baptouuuu/blog/Shared Worker.md

 As you can see there's a lot of `port`, think of it as a connection.
 Remember, multiple pages can connect the same worker.
 So when you listen to events or send messages it's done on the `port` object.

-In the examples,I've shown 2 event names but there is a third named `close` and is available in the worker only.
+In the examples, I've shown 2 event names but there is a third named `close` and is only available in the worker.
 So in the order, we instanciate our worker, we define our messages listeners then say "ok connect me to the worker".
-This last one will trigger the `connect` event in the worker, in the listener we listen to the messages that may come through this connections and finally says "I'm ready too,let's do some work".
+This last one will trigger the `connect` event in the worker, in the listener we wait for messages that may come through this connections and finally says "I'm ready too, let's do some work".
 Now the threads can communicate with each other.

 The `close` event, not appearing in the code, remains really important.
 As the worker is only destroyed when all the tabs connected to the worker are closed, if you don't close properly the connection to the worker and reload your page and re-instanciate the worker, when it will post a message you will receive it twice and I'm sure you don't want that.